 The IDP summarizes the recommendations and planned improvements and illustrates the implementation status of those.
-A description of the headers is provided here:
+Table A - 13 shows all planned improvements of the IDP that were implemented in the current submission or will be implemented in the following submissions.